mesonbuild/meson/docs/markdown/Dependencies.md

+---
+short-description: Dependencies for external libraries and frameworks ...

 # Dependencies

 Very few applications are fully self-contained, but rather they use external libraries and frameworks to do their work.
 Meson makes it very easy to find and use external dependencies.
 Here is how one would use the Zlib compression library.